Product Allocation – The Key to Personal Financial Planning

 Here, the benefits of Product Allocation are less clear cut, and depend on the objectives of the 25 year old!
 But there is flexibility to draw down part of the investments, something not possible with the Whole Life policy.
+But we also need to be careful as not all Term Life plans are the same!
 This is a plus for using Product Allocation.

 In traditional corporate finance or finance theory, the choices made in investing are almost purely asset allocation decisions.
 An example of such decisions is whether to have more invested in stocks or bonds.
 The use of other products such as insurance, or housing, does not have any part in the investment decision.
 In personal finance, this is not the case.
 Our decisions on insurance and housing are closely intertwined with investment decisions.

 Hence, to apply finance theory directly to personal finance issues is likely to lead us to inaccurate decision making.
 Product Allocation is a key aspect of personal financial management which makes it different and distinct from corporate finance.